alik-git/duckietown-mbrl-lib/index.md

 ### MBRL-Lib

-There are many available open source implementations of popular \mf approaches \cite{baselines, pytorchrl} and \mb approaches \cite{bacon}.
-During our review, we found the MBRL-Lib toolbox \cite{MBRL} to be most useful.
+There are many available open source implementations of popular model-free approaches [OpenAI Baselines](https://github.com/openai/baselines) [PyTorchRL](https://modelzoo.co/model/pytorch-rl) and model-based approaches [Baconian MBRL](https://arxiv.org/pdf/1904.10762.pdf).
+During our review, we found the MBRL-Lib toolbox [MBRL-lib](https://arxiv.org/pdf/2104.10159.pdf) to be most useful.

-MBRL-Lib contains implementations of various popular \mb approaches, but more importantly it is designed to be modular and compatible with a wide array of environments; and makes heavy use of configuration files to minimize the amount of new code needed to tweak an existing approach.
+MBRL-Lib contains implementations of various popular model-based approaches, but more importantly it is designed to be modular and compatible with a wide array of environments; and makes heavy use of configuration files to minimize the amount of new code needed to tweak an existing approach.
 Integrating the Gym-Duckietown environment to work with this toolkit would allow users to easily experiment with and evaluate a variety of model based RL approaches in the Duckietown simulation.

 ### Gym-Duckietown

 Gym-Duckietown, a self-driving car simulator for the Duckietown universe already built as an OpenAI Gym environment is the ideal  candidate to make available for use with the model-based approaches provided by MBRL-Lib along with Dreamer.

 Gym-Duckietown is different from most environments previously used by model-based approaches.
-It has significantly more complex dynamics than the standard \og environments.
-Consider for example that the Cheetah environment (See Fig. \ref{fig:fig1a}) only consists of one (albeit complex) object in a plain background with the camera always tracking it.
-Compared to \gd, where the camera is fixed on the car which moves through the scene, drastically changing the objects found in different observations.
+It has significantly more complex dynamics than the standard OpenAI Gym environments.
+Consider for example that the Cheetah environment only consists of one (albeit complex) object in a plain background with the camera always tracking it.
+Compared to Gym-Duckietown, where the camera is fixed on the car which moves through the scene, drastically changing the objects found in different observations.
-Our results indicate that while MBRL methods have the potential to perform well in \gd, they need to be carefully tuned and modified to achieve results comparable to those of the current baselines.
+Our results indicate that while MBRL methods have the potential to perform well in Gym-Duckietown, they need to be carefully tuned and modified to achieve results comparable to those of the current baselines.

 ### Dream to Control (Dreamer)

-To observe how Duckietown scales with different and more performant MBRL algorithms and to facilitate learning, one of the goals in this project is to develop an implementation of Dreamer \citep{Dreamer}, which does not exist in MBRL-Lib.
+To observe how Duckietown scales with different and more performant MBRL algorithms and to facilitate learning, one of the goals in this project is to develop an implementation of [Dreamer](https://arxiv.org/pdf/1912.01603.pdf), which does not exist in MBRL-Lib.
 Similar to PlaNet, Dreamer uses a recurrent state space model (RSSM) to represent the underlying MDP with partial observability by using PlaNet as a world model.
 Where it differs from PlaNet is in the model fitting section and the lack of a planning section.
 With Dreamer, the model fitting part is broken into a dynamics learning section and a behavior learning section which does rollouts of imagined trajectories, and finally updates parameters for the action model, and value model using gradients of value estimates of imagined states for the learning objective.
 Since these trajectories are imagined, the authors utilize reparameterization for continuous actions and states.
 Lastly, Dreamer computes the state from history during the environment interaction step, with noise added to the action for exploration.

 In the paper, the authors run Dreamer on the DeepMind control suite, similar to PlaNet.
 However, since the original implementation is in TensorFlow, it will need to be re-implemented in PyTorch for direct comparison to other algorithms in MBRL-Lib.